baltpeter/docs/content/systems/ubuntu/_index.md

 **TODO:** Investigate [parcimonie.sh](https://github.com/EtiennePerot/parcimonie.sh).

+### NTP

+For fun, set the NTP servers used to the ones offered by the [PTB](https://www.ptb.de/cms/en/ptb/fachabteilungen/abtq/gruppe-q4/ref-q42/time-synchronization-of-computers-using-the-network-time-protocol-ntp.html) ([1](https://askubuntu.com/a/844996)):

+In `/etc/systemd/timesyncd.conf`, uncomment the `#NTP=` line and change it to: `NTP=ptbtime1.ptb.de ptbtime2.ptb.de ptbtime3.ptb.de`

+Force a re-sync using `systemctl restart systemd-timesyncd` and finally check that the servers have been set correctly using `systemctl status systemd-timesyncd.service`.

 ## SSH

 Generate an SSH key using `ssh-keygen -o -a 100 -t ed25519` (see [here](https://blog.g3rt.nl/upgrade-your-ssh-keys.html)).
 Upload the corresponding public key to: GitLab, GitHub